freeplane/gradle-plugin/README.md

 For debugging

 * import gradle project and freeplane gradle project into your IDE (See [related freeplane wiki page](https://www.freeplane.org/wiki/index.php/IDE_setup))
+* Let IDE compile the addon project
 * run Freeplane in IDE debugger

+In Freeplane Tools -> Preferences -> Plugins

+* add all source script directories to `Script search path` in Freeplane preferences
-* add classes compiled by IDE to script class path and addon source script directory to script directories in Freeplane prefs
+* add class root directories compiled by IDE to `Script classpath` in Freeplane preferences

-* Let IDE compile the addon project
+Restart freeplane and you should be able to debug your scripts and library source files.

+## Example add-on project

+There is an example add-on project `greetings` available in folder examples of this repository.